mahhov/bsv-better-service-vritualization/readme.md

 `bsv.setModeRecord()` will record all subsequent registers.

-`bsv.setModeReplay(delay)` will replay all subsequent registers.
-Replays methods will be resolved or rejected after `delay` milliseconds.
+`bsv.setModeReplay()` will replay all subsequent registers.

+## Delay

+`setReplayDelay(delay)` sets default delay for replaying methods.

+`setCustomReplayDelay(name, delay)` sets delay for replaying individual method.

 ## Exporting

-`bsv.export()` (and alias `bsv.exportClipboard()`) copy to clipboard the recordings thus far.
+`export()` (and alias `exportClipboard()`) copy to clipboard the recordings thus far.

-`bsv.exportObject()` will return a javascript object of the recordings thus far.
+`exportObject()` will return a javascript object of the recordings thus far.

-`bsv.exportString()` will return a string representing the javascript object of the recordings thus far.
+`exportString()` will return a string representing the javascript object of the recordings thus far.

-`bsv.exportFile()` will download a file containing a json representation of the recordings thus far.
+`exportFile()` will download a file containing a json representation of the recordings thus far.

 ## Importing

-`bsv.import(recordingsJson)` takes in a javascript object such as one that was exported, and uses this object for replays.
+`import(recordingsJson)` takes in a javascript object such as one that was exported, and uses this object for replays.

 ## Recording Fields

-Current field values at the time `bsv.registerField` is invoked are recorded.
+Current field values at the time `registerField` is invoked are recorded.

 ## Replaying Fields

-Field values are assigned at the time `bsv.registerField` is invoked.
+Field values are assigned at the time `registerField` is invoked.

 ## Recording Methods